papicella/snyk-open-source-workshop/README.md

 * snyk CLI - https://support.snyk.io/hc/en-us/articles/360003812538-Install-the-Snyk-CLI
 * Registered account on Snyk App - http://app.snyk.io

+_NOTE: Please ensure you have meet the Prerequisites prior to starting this workshop_

 # Workshop Steps

 _Note: It is assumed your using a mac for these steps but it should also work on windows or linux with some modifications to the scripts potentially_